 5 | Unused Subscriptions

-These days, so many of us really enjoy using subscription services.
+These days, so many of us enjoy the perks of subscription services.

 But what about the ones that fall through the cracks?

-Take a good look at your bank account and see how much you’re spending on subscription services you aren’t using.
+Take a good look at your bank account.
+See how much you’re spending on subscription services you aren’t using.